There are two import foods I can’t live without: peanut butter and oats.

 That’s where overnight oats come in!
 It’s like making cold cereal — requires no heat and barely any effort, just 5 minutes before you go to bed!

-This recipe is originally from Kath Eats Real Food.
-I remember when I first encountered the concept (via Homemade Adventure‘s awesome oatmeal series), because Kath likes to put her overnight oats in nut-butter jars (ugh, that word) to uses that last little bit at the end that’s impossible to get with the knife or spoon, and I was immediately incensed.
-How dare she have fancy nut butter when I have to pay through the nose for imported stuff and can’t find enough peanuts in one place to grind my own?!
+I remember when I first encountered the concept (via Homemade Adventure‘s awesome oatmeal series): using nut-butter jars to make the oatmeal so that last little bit at the end that’s impossible to get with the knife or spoon, and I was immediately incensed.
+How dare people have fancy nut butter when I have to pay through the nose for imported stuff and can’t find enough peanuts in one place to grind my own?!
 (I told you I was serious about my peanut butter.)
 Oh, it must be so nice having access to organic sunflower butter and chia seeds!
 HOW FANCY.

 An easy trick to remember is that you want a 1:1:1 ratio of oats, milk, and yogurt, though you can certainly alter this to suit the size of oats, the consistency of the yogurt, or the desired final consistency of the oatmeal.
 Stay cool!